Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "Yes, especially if all the numbers it might be looking up are the same size."

-"…I think I am glad I am just a lowly diplomat."
+"...I think I am glad I am just a lowly diplomat."

 Meereo grumbled happily and leaned in with a friendly side-hug.
 "And I am glad for diplomats like you!
 I get excited about stuff and get trapped on a topic."